Sokphirun99/app_pdf_scan/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📞 Support

-For support and questions:
-- Create an issue on GitHub
-- Email: support@pdftoolspro.com

 ## 🙏 Acknowledgments

 - Inspired by iLovePDF's excellent PDF tools